Vinod Dua remains 'extremely critical and fragile', says daughter | Entertainment

 Vinod Dua remains 'extremely critical and fragile', says daughter

-The condition of veteran journalist Vinod Dua continues to be extremely critical and fragile, his daughter, actor-comic Mallika Dua, said on Tuesday.The 67-year-old journalist, a pioneer in broadcast Hindi journalism with stints in Doordarshan and NDTV, was last night moved to the Intensive Care Unit of Apollo Hospital on the advice of doctors here....
+The condition of veteran journalist Vinod Dua continues to be extremely critical and fragile, his daughter and actor-comic Mallika Dua said on Tuesday.The 67-year-old journalist, a pioneer in Hindi broadcast journalism with stints in Doordarshan and NDTV, was last night moved to the Intensive Care Unit of Apollo Hospital on the advice of doctors here....

 - Country: